axross/ciccc-treesandtents/README.md

 ## Development Workflows

+If you're not sure about these flows, let @axross know!

 ### Take a Task

 1. Choose and open an issue (as task) on the "To Do" column